 His research examines health and wellness among Native Hawaiian and Pacific Islanders and is focused on interventions that promote health among Native Hawaiians through indigenous practices and values.
 Currently, his funded research examines the added benefit of integrating Native Hawaiian healers into primary care in Waimanalo, O’ahu.
 He also works with colleagues at the University of Hawai’i to promote food security and wellbeing through the use of backyard aquaponics systems in Waimanalo among Native Hawaiians.

-Since 2005, he also served as Principal Investigator of the REACH Detroit Family Intervention, an NIH and CDC-funded, community-based, participatory research (CBPR) project which aims at reducing disparities in type 2 diabetes through the use of community health workers among African American and Latino residents in Detroit.
+Since 2005, he also served as principal investigator of the REACH Detroit Family Intervention, an NIH and CDC-funded, community-based, participatory research (CBPR) project which aims at reducing disparities in type 2 diabetes through the use of community health workers among African American and Latino residents in Detroit.
 He has taught courses in diversity and social justice and community practice.
 He is a Fellow of the Academy of Social Work and Social Welfare (AASWSW) and the Society for Social Work and Research (SSWR) and serves as the co-chair for the Indigenous cluster and special interest group for SSWR.
-He also is the co-chair for the American Academy of Social Work and Social Welfare's Closing the Health Gap Grand Challenge.
+He also serves as co-chair of the Grand Challenge for Social Work Close the Health Gap and Eliminate Racism.